happyhorseskull/you-can-datamosh-on-windows/README.md

 or:
 - you can edit `video_to_gif.bat` and change the `start` and `length` variables to be whichever default values you prefer.

+Warning: `video_to_gif.bat` will overwrite previous GIFs made from the same video file if you leave them in the GIFs directory.

 #